hxuu/blog/content/ctf/dice25/cookie-recipes-v3.md

 `ToPrimitive()` is invoked implicitly when we pass an object, and what does it do?

 As the name suggests, this function converts an object to a primitive value (either a string or a number), and it does so by calling `OrdinaryToPrimitive`.
-This function takes the object and a preferred type (in this case, `number`).
+This function takes the object and a preferred type (by default, `number`).

 `OrdinaryToPrimitive` proceeds as follows: